-Impending discontinuation notice: This is one of our oldest SEPIC regulators, and we have since released many alternatives that offer better performance.
-This regulator will be discontinued when the remaining stock is sold, after which it will only be available by special high-volume order; we do not recommend it for use in new designs where continued availability is important.
-Please consider our other step-up/step-down regulators as alternatives.
+Discontinuation notice: This is one of our oldest SEPIC regulators, and we have since released many alternatives that offer better performance.
+This product is now only available by large-volume special order.
+Please contact us for more information.

 The Pololu step-up/step-down voltage regulator S8V3A is a switching regulator (also called a switched-mode power supply (SMPS) or DC-to-DC converter) with a single-ended primary-inductor converter (SEPIC) topology.
 It takes an input voltage from 1.5 V to 12 V and increases or decreases the voltage to a user-adjustable output voltage between 2 V and 12 V. The input voltage can be higher than, lower than, or equal to the set output voltage, and the voltage is regulated to achieve the set output voltage.